gsivashov/a_category_parser/README.md

 Scipt expects that website is defined in HOST variable.

-It will crawl starting from URLs defined in urls variable in 86 row.
+It will crawl starting from URLs defined in urls variable inside main function.

-Respondes with dictionary with Tree branches staring from pages in urls list to last element
+Respondes with dictionary with Tree branches staring from pages in urls list to last element.

+As a starting point you need to use category page with category menu.
+Main page will be a wrong choice here.

 ```
 $ python run.py